liamandell/nice_notes/README.md

-I created this nontes appusing the starter code.
+I created this notes app using the starter code.
 Everything should be running properly.
 Continuing to make updates if needed
 # nice_notes